Lucas-Nun/database-in-flask-web-app/README.md

 ## safety

-the admin page can be accesed by typing /admin at the end making it completely insecure
+the admin page can be accesed by typing /admin at the end making it completely insecure. if i wanted to make this website fully functional this oversite would need to be fixed

+## features i would like to add

+i would like to add the update user feature to the web app.